Pax Christi Tampa Bay E-mail Newsletter

 Pax Christi Tampa Bay

-Peace First will demonstrate at the corner of 34th Street/US 19 and 22nd Avenue N. in St. Petersburg every Wednesday through April from 4:30-5:30 PM (map).
+NEW PEACE FIRST SITE FOR MAY: Since 2002, Peace First has gathered on street corners weekly to speak for peace and justice.
+In May, Peace First will demonstrate every Wednesday from 4:30-5:30 PM at the corner of 34th Street/US 19 and 38th Avenue N. in St. Petersburg.
+There are two car lots, a Hardee’s and a Walgreen’s at this intersection (map).
 Participants usually gather afterward at a nearby restaurant for a meal.
 For more information (FMI): SMcCown@tampabay.rr.com

 FRIDAY NIGHT PICNIC ON THE PLAYGROUND IN ST. PETE: The Friday Night Picnic is a potluck picnic for hungry people, most of whom are low income or experiencing homelessness.
 The picnic continues to need potluck food, beverages, picnic supplies, and volunteers.
 The picnic, which serves over 100 people a week, is at 6:00 PM every Friday at the Unitarian Universalist Church, 719 Arlington Avenue N. at Mirror Lake Drive in downtown St. Petersburg.
 FMI: http://uustpete.org/2014/09/17/friday-picnic-playground or (973) 768-3256.